-The membership in attendance at the Monday meeting then votes on which committee recommendations to advance or modify and advance their recommendations to the board of directors.
+The membership in attendance at the Monday meeting then votes on which committee recommendations to advance, or modify and advance, to the board of directors.
 The directors are also elected at this meeting.
 The membership is responsible for voting on the slate of board of directors recommended by the AQHA Nominations and Credentials Committee.

-From there, the board of directors vote on whether to modify or advance the membership’s recommendations to the AQHA Executive Committee, unless the rule-change recommendations pertain to bylaws or rules of registration.
+From there, the board of directors vote on whether to advance or modify and advance, the membership’s recommendations to the AQHA Executive Committee, unless the rule-change recommendations pertain to bylaws or rules of registration.
 The board of directors has the final say when it comes to AQHA’s bylaws and rules of registration.
 Both board meetings during convention are open for observation to all registered convention attendees.

 The board of directors’ recommendations then go to the AQHA Executive Committee to consider during its April meeting.
 The Executive Committee can approve, modify, table, deny or send a recommendation back for consideration at the next year’s convention.
-There are various reasons for the Executive Committee’s decisions – feasibility of implementing, programming conflicts, budget and many other reasons are taken into consideration.
+There are various reasons for the Executive Committee’s decisions – feasibility of implementation, programming conflicts, budget and many other reasons.